contemplata/contemplata/README.md

 ##### Copy

-The *Copy* form, which allows to create a copy of the file, can be found at the bottom of the corresponding subpage.
-It can be useful when annotation of the file at a given level (e.g., syntax) is finished and you want to create a copy to annotate higher levels (e.g., semantic).
+The *Copy* form, which allows to create a copy of the file, can be found at the bottom of the subpage.
+It can be useful, e.g., when annotation of the file at a given level (e.g., syntax) is finished and you want to create a copy to annotate higher levels (e.g., semantic).

 ##### Remove